 So, your professor has asked you to put together a works cited page with at least one scholarly source, and you're not quite sure what might count.
 Look below to find characteristics of popular, scholarly research, and scholarly review articles.

 Let's start by looking at a popular article titled "Should I Give My Child Juice?
 Here's what the experts say."
 The article, published in Time Magazine, might be credible, but not scholarly.
-For example, the author--Jamie Ducharme--is a journalist who generally covers health topics, not a scientist or researcher.
-Similarly, while the articles published in Time Magazine are edited, it's a publication aimed at a general audience, and articles published there aren't peer-reviewed.
+Not sure why?
+Notice the following factors:

 Now, let's look at a peer reviewed article covering a similar topic: Consumption Patterns of Milk and 100% Juice in Relation to Diet Quality and Body Weight Among United States Children: Analyses of NHANES 2011-16 Data, published in Frontiers in Nutrition in August 2019.